GraphTARIF: Linear Graph Transformer with Augmented Rank and Improved Focus: Experiments

 \subsubsection{Results on Large-scale Graphs}

 To further demonstrate the scalability of our approach on large-scale graphs, we evaluate GraphTARIF on three widely used benchmarks: ogbn-arxiv, pokec, and ogbn-products.
-Since the graphs in ogbn-products and pokec are too large to be loaded into GPU memory for full-batch training, we adopt the random partitioning strategy used in prior GT models~\cite{wu2022nodeformer,wu2023sgformer} to perform mini-batch training.
 Among these benchmarks, ogbn-arxiv and ogbn-products are homophilic graphs, while pokec is heterophilic.
 As shown in Tab.~\ref{tab:large}, GraphTARIF achieves the best performance on ogbn-arxiv and on pokec.
 On ogbn-products, GraphTARIF also delivers highly competitive results.
 These results demonstrate that GraphTARIF can effectively scale to large-scale graphs and consistently achieves superior or competitive performance compared to strong baselines.